phanlamthanhdu/calculator/README.md

 ## Getting Started
 ### Prerequisites

-You'll need to have Python installed on your computer to run this calculator.
-You can download Python from the official website: [Python.org](https://www.python.org/downloads/)
+- Python 3.x: Make sure you have Python 3.x installed on your system.
+You can download it from [python.org](https://www.python.org/downloads/).

+- Tkinter: Tkinter is included with most Python installations, but if it's not available on your system, you may need to install it separately.

 ### Installation

 1. Clone the repository to your local machine or download the ZIP file and extract it.

+2. Navigate to the project directory.

+3. Run the `main.py` file to launch the Math Notebook application.